hetu-script/hetu-script/docs/docs/en-US/grammar/struct/readme.md

 ## Struct inherit

-Named struct can declare its prototype same way as a class.
+Named struct can declare its prototype same way as a class declare its super class.

+The extended struct are not necessarily be another named struct, you can inherit a variable with a value of a struct literal.

 ```javascript
 struct Animal {